briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 >When negative niche construction is removed (by setting $L=5$, $A=5$; see Box 1, Part C), cooperators are again driven to extinction after an initial lift in abundance (Figure 2C).
 >Here, a fully-adapted type constructs a niche that favors itself.
->When this occurs, a fully-adapted cooperator is at a selective disadvantage against fully-adapted defectors, which do not incur the cost of cooperation."
+>When this occurs, a fully-adapted cooperator is at a selective disadvantage against a fully-adapted defector, which does not incur the cost of cooperation."

 \smallrule